top of page

 How do I know if my child has a good instructor?

-Each option has unique qualities and benefits depending on your child's developmental needs.
-Group lessons offer an opportunity to progress along with children of a similar age or skill level.
+Group lessons offer a cost effective opportunity to progress along with children of a similar age or skill level.
 Many exercises may be performed together while others are done individually for each student to adjust to their specific needs.
+Groups can be a less intimidating learning environment because we all learn together.
+FAC Small group swim lessons limit participation to 4 students per class, and during the larger summer swim lessons have multiple instructors available per group to create a safe and fun learning environment.

-Private lessons provide flexibility in scheduling and availability along with consistency in instructors.
-One on one lessons generally provide more individual attention and faster progression in results.
-FAC has a variety of options and instructors for both group and private learn to swim lessons.
+Private lessons can provide flexibility in scheduling and availability along with consistency in instructor.
+One on one lessons generally provide more individual attention but you loose the peer to peer learning opportunity private lessons and are more costly.

 bottom of page